Brutalist wrought iron wall lamp – Collection

 Any type of light bulb can be used.
 Not a specific one preferred.

 Other versions: This Brutalist wrought iron wall lamp exists in many variations.
-Also table lamps, flush mounts and chandeliers exists.
+Also table lamps, flush mounts and chandeliers were made.

 Tom Ahlström & Hans Ehrich

 Over the years I found these lamps with labels from Steen & Steen AS from Norway.
-Also Kaiser Leuchten and Marbach Leuchten from Germany sold these lamps.
-And probably also some other companies.
+Also Kaiser Leuchten, Marbach Leuchten and Kabo from Germany sold these lamps.
+In Spain it was JB Lamparas, and probably also some other companies.

 A few years ago I came across a 1970s catalogue of JB Lamparas on Todocolection, a Spanish sales website.
 All these lamps appeared in it.
 Unfortunately the catalogue was already sold.

 The JB Lamparas company must be long gone, no information to be found.
 Do you know more about this company?
-Please use the contact form and make this website more complete.
+Please let us know through the contact form and help improve the websites exactitude.

 Many thanks to Frank from nullviernull raum+kommunikation for the beautiful pictures and enthusiasm.
 You can find his shop over here on Ebay.